 - A residential building permit application or commercial building permit application.
 Please note that some residential properties are considered commercial per the Uniform Statewide Building Code and require commercial permits.
 Find out if your project is considered residential or commercial before proceeding.

 - Three (3) copies of the paper plan sets – 11” x 17” minimum size and 1/8” minimum scale.
-If an Land Disturbing Activity (LDA) or Civil Engineering Plans (CEP) is required, three (3) paper copies of the civil sets submitted must be with the plan sets.
-If you are unsure if your project requires an LDA or CEP please contact the Department of Environmental Services (DES) at EMAIL and PHONE.
+If a Land Disturbing Activity (LDA) or Civil Engineering Plans (CEP) is required, three (3) paper copies of the civil sets submitted must be with the plan sets.
+If you are unsure if your project requires an LDA or CEP please contact the Department of Environmental Services (DES).
 Please be aware that LDAs and CEPs are separate permits and processes that are available online only*